Min 183cm (Men)

 This system is designed to highlight different running styles by grouping players based on how quickly they accelerate and how well they maintain top speed.

-Lengthy is the most popular of the seven Accelerate types.
+Lengthy is the most popular of the three Accelerate types.
 These players are exceptionally powerful runners and are often considered overpowered.

 - Explosive